apurv101/task_execution_engine/hld_doc_v2.md

 ### Desktop Application

-- **Function**: Retrieves pending sub-tasks from MongoDB, captures screenshots, communicates with the backend server, and executes the received actions.
+- **Function**: Retrieves pending instructions from MongoDB, captures screenshots, communicates with the backend server, and executes the received actions.

 - **Technologies**:
   - Python